Are you sometimes confused or frustrated trying to communicate with an older adult who has memory loss?

 Are you wondering what to say?
 What to do?

-Using the Validation Method, Odile Lavault gives care-partners the tools to change themselves so they can enter the personal reality of the person for whom they are caring.
+Using the Validation Method, Odile Lavault gives care partners the tools to enter the reality of the person for whom they are caring.

-With exercises and role-play, Odile teaches how to accept disoriented older people just the way they are in the moment, without trying to change them.
+With exercises and role-playing, Odile teaches care partners how to accept disoriented older people as they are in the moment, without trying to change them.

-Basic Introduction trainings are customized to your needs, availability, goals and budget.
-Sessions are interactive with sharing of experiences, role-play, case studies and practice of verbal and non verbal communication.
+Introductory trainings are customized to your needs, availability, goals and budget.
+Interactive sessions may include sharing of experiences, role-playing, case studies and practice of verbal and non verbal communication.

 Individual Family Support

-Odile meets with the family and listens to questions and doubts.
+Odile meets with family and listens to questions and doubts.
 She provides the communication tools appropriate for each phase of disorientation.
-Regular check-ins help to build and maintain an environment as harmonious as possible.
+The option of additional check-ins, with all involved, helps to build and maintain a livable and stimulating environment.

 Who benefits from Validation training?

-All categories of care-partners including: Family members, Professional caregivers, Nurses, Nursing Assistants, Home Health Aides, Physicians, Social Workers, Therapists, Clergy, Activities Professionals and anyone eager to learn how to communicate with disoriented “old-old” individuals with proven methods.
+All categories of care partners including: Family members, Professional caregivers, Nurses, Nursing Assistants, Home Health Aides, Physicians, Social Workers, Therapists, Clergy, Activity Professionals and anyone eager to learn how to communicate with disoriented “old-old” individuals with proven methods.

 What is dementia?

-Dementia is an umbrella term that describes a range of symptoms that usually begins with a decline in memory and interferes with other thinking skills such as perception, reasoning, judgment, problem solving and language.
-Dementia causes changes in emotional and behavioral control.
+Dementia is an umbrella term that describes a range of symptoms that usually begins with a decline in memory and interferes with other thinking skills such as perception, reasoning, judgment, problem-solving and language.
+Dementia affects behaviors, emotional control, and personality.
 There are many diseases or conditions that can cause dementia or dementia-like symptoms.

 What causes dementia?